cutwater/FlaskWorkshop/docs/writing-first-app.rst

    will know, that for all requests to ``/`` path it should call function ``index``.

-# TODO: Describe the following log:
+.. todo:: Describe the following log:

 .. image:: image/screenshot/google-favicon.png